nirvanaos/nirvana-sdk/readme.md

 Nirvana SDK contains [LLVM libc++ library](https://libcxx.llvm.org/) built over Nirvana standard C library.

+### Google test library

+Google test library libgoogletest-nirvana.a built over Nirvana runtime libraries.
+It may be used for unit test creation.

+### Platforms

+Nirvana was initially designed portable to different platforms.

+Currently supported platforms are:

+- x64 (AMD 64)
+- x86 (Intel 386)

+Other platforms will be added in the future.

+For each platform SDK includes Debug and Release libraries.

 ### CMake modules

 nirvana.cmake file used as CMake toolchain to use the Nirvana SDK.
 NirvanaSDK.cmake contains convenient functions for Nirvana modules development with Nirvana SDK and CMake.

-### Google test library

-Google test library libgoogletest-nirvana.a built over Nirvana runtime libraries.
-It may be used for unit test creation.

 ## How to use